cubefs/compass/README.md

 - Non-invasive, instant diagnosis, you can experience the diagnostic effect without modifying the existing scheduling platform.

-- Supports multiple scheduling platforms(DolphinScheduler, Airflow, or self-developed etc.)
+- Supports multiple scheduling platforms(DolphinScheduler 2.x or 3.x, Airflow, or self-developed etc.)

 - Supports Spark 2.x or 3.x, Hadoop 2.x or 3.x troubleshooting.